 How to Save Email Newsletters to Airtable

-Here's how to set up automatic newsletter archiving with Quicktion.
+Here's how to set it up with Quicktion.
 If you're new to email forwarding, start with our guide to forwarding emails to Airtable.

 Why Archive Newsletters in Airtable?